Thursday, September 10, 2009

 The 3 of us stood in an awkward moment frozen in time.

-As the Hag unsuccessfully tried to wedge herself past the register and nab the 2 troublemakers just out of reach, Ducka yelled "Let's get outta here!" and bolted for the door.
+As the Hag unsuccessfully tried to dislodge herself from behind the register and nab the 2 troublemakers just out of reach, Ducka yelled "Let's get outta here!" and bolted for the door.
 Not knowing what to do, I chased after him after I grabbed my Chew and Rondo off the counter.

 "You kids get back here right now!" the SOH bellered.

-"Screw you, Lard-ass!" was Ducka's intelligent response from the front step of the store.
+"Screw you, Hag!" was Ducka's intelligent response from the front door of the store.

 We never made another trip to Swede's after that when the rusted army green Dodge Aries was parked outside.
 That was the SOH-mobile.
 We never spoke a word of that experience to anyone, or each other.
 It was almost as if it never happened.